Jaswant Singh Khalra: Family

 Khalra's grandfather, Harnam Singh, was an activist in the Ghadar movement for the independence of India.
 Harnam Singh was also one of 376 passengers of the ship, Komagata Maru which famously sailed from British-Hong Kong, via Shanghai, China, and Yokohama, Japan, to Vancouver, British Columbia, Canada, in 1914, carrying 376 passengers from Punjab, British India.
 Of them, 24 were admitted to Canada, but the other 352 passengers were not allowed to disembark in Canada, and the ship was forced to return to India.
-Harnam Singh among others were arrested upon their arrival and was tried in Lahore conspiracy case against the British empire and was later imprisoned in Lahore jail.
+Harnam Singh, among others, was arrested upon their arrival and was tried in the Lahore conspiracy case against the British empire and was later imprisoned in Lahore jail.

-Jaswant Singh's wife Paramjit Kaur Khalra has continued her husband's activism and is a noted human rights activist herself.
+Jaswant Singh's wife, Paramjit Kaur Khalra, has continued her husband's activism and is a noted human rights activist herself.